lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 tags: [ Linux Tutorials ]
 ---

 For the past few years I used Vim almost exclusively to become efficient with it.
-I printed out a cheat sheet which I placed beside my keyboard, had sticky notes on my screen. ran the Vimtutor and watched a bunch of YouTube tutorials.
+I printed out a cheat sheet which I placed beside my keyboard, had sticky notes on my screen, ran the Vimtutor and watched a bunch of YouTube tutorials.

 I wrote code, countless articles and documentation.
 Me and Vim we were ok till I watched this video and realized I had been living in blissful ignorance, relying on plugins, a 400 lines long .vimrc file that completely changes how Vim works, and bad advise given by people who know nothing about pure VI.

-If anything, this is the beginning of my renewed journey into the depths of Vim’s grammar.
+If anything, here is the beginning of my renewed journey into the depths of Vim’s grammar.

 [![Watch the video](https://img.youtube.com/vi/wlR5gYd6um0/maxresdefault.jpg)](https://youtu.be/wlR5gYd6um0)